mashisdev/spring-security-templates/README.md

   1. Ensure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your machine.

-  2. Replace all the enviroments variables nedeed on `docker-compose.yml` file:
+  2. Replace all the enviroments variables you want on `docker-compose.yml` file:

       ```yaml
       services: